 After lunch, our next destination was Lamar Valley.
 We went through Hayden Valley several times and saw hundreds of bison and other animals, so we were excited for Lamar Valley.
 We heard that Lamar Valley is known for having wolves roaming around, so we were really hoping to see one.

-Unfortunately we weren’t that lucky, but did see gorgeous landscapes.
+Unfortunately we weren’t that lucky, but did see gorgeous landscapes and the Lamar River.
 Just like Hayden Valley, this would be a great place to bring dinner to and watch the Valley come to life around dusk.

 When we came back here on a different trip we did the Yellowstone Wildlife tour and it was amazing.
 We had to meet our guide at 5:30am in Gardiner.
 Yes it was early for us!
 Then he took us into Lamar Valley so we could be there before sunrise.

 That time we did see wolves and not just 1 but a whole pack that was hunting elk!
 We got to watch the whole hunt.
 Our guide then took us around the park and we also saw a grizzly bear, black bear, bison, birds, bighorn sheep and probably more that I am forgetting.
 It was an amazing experience.